* Yuan up over 5 pct since depegging, 1.5 pct this year

 "We haven't heard that they will widen the trading band, but if they did so it wouldn't be too surprising," said Liu.

-A continued rise in the yuan, commonly referred to as CNY, would probably be welcomed as well in other emerging markets, as it would put them at less of a disadvantage in trade if they let their own currencies rise.
+A continued rise in the yuan would probably be welcomed as well in other Asian emerging markets, as it would put them at less of a disadvantage in trade if they let their own currencies rise.

 "The currency war has clearly morphed into a war against inflation among EM policymakers in recent weeks, and China's willingness to see a faster pace of CNY appreciation is likely to provide more support for EM currencies going forward," said Nizam Idris, emerging market strategist at UBS in Singapore.